DEMCON/libstored.net/README.md

 ### Missing / unsupported / future features?
 - Only little endian stores are supported.
-- Functions and streams are not supported.
+- Functions are not supported.
 - Heatshrink compression is not supported.

 #### Missing layers